 9. You don’t have time or money to develop an app

 For the longest time, sending push notifications has been associated with mobile apps.
 But times have changed and so as the understanding of push.
 And just to make sure no one is missing anything, let’s point out what’s the difference between mobile and web push notifications.

 Mobile push notifications are sent to users through an application.
 Therefore, if you want to start sending notifications but your business doesn’t have an app yet, you have to develop one.
 Those who have ever looked into possible cost of developing an app are probably aware that it would be quite an investment.

 Website push notifications, on the other hand, are delivered to users through a browser.
 And it means that anyone who has a website has an opportunity to deliver push messages to subscribed visitors.

 10. You are tired of collecting fake contact information

 Chances are 3 out of 10 customers will intentionally input incorrect contact information when submitting their personal details online.
-Unfortunately, that means every time you send commercial emails or make cold calls, partially you are reaching out to non-existent prospect.
+Unfortunately, that means every time you send commercial emails or make cold calls, you could be reaching out to a non-existent prospect.